-Editor's note: This is the first part of a two-part series from Open Networking User Group (ONUG) board member Lane Patterson on managing the explosion of the Internet of Things.
+Editor's note: This is the part a two-part series from Open Networking User Group (ONUG) board member Lane Patterson on managing the explosion the Internet Things.
 Here, Patterson discusses the need for SDN and network orchestration.
 In part two, he explores IoT security issues.

 Businesses have countless uses for network-connected sensors.
-Applications from inventory management to fleet efficiency are on the minds of corporate IT architects.
+Applications from inventory management to fleet efficiency are on the minds corporate IT architects.
 GE estimated that the "Industrial Internet" can eliminate some $150 billion in waste.
 Union Pacific uses sensors to determine the wear on its trains' wheels.
-Through the monitoring of their health, trains can be run at higher speeds, resulting in better overall performance and safety of the system.
-Some of the more optimistic estimates put the net effect of IoT on the economy in the trillions (with a "t") of dollars.
+Through the monitoring their health, trains can be run at higher speeds, resulting in better overall performance and safety the system.
+Some the more optimistic estimates put the net effect IoT on the economy in the trillions (with a "t") dollars.

 SDN and network orchestration let engineers manage greater volume